 Object Description Delete Check to dele Check to delete the entry.
 It will be deleted during the next save.
 Indicates the security model that this entry should belong to.
-Cogurity Model v1 Reserved for SNMPv1.
+Committee Model v1 Reserved for SNMPv1.
 Security Model v2c Reserved for SNMPv2c. usm User-based Security Model (USM).
-A string identifying the security name that this entry should belong to.
-The Security Name allowed string allowed string length is 1 to 32, and the allowed content is ASCII characters from 33 to 126.(This entry is influenced by the communities, users.)
-A string identi fying the group name that this entry should belong to.
-The Group Name allowed string allowed string length is 1 to 32, and the allowed content is ASCII characters from 33 to 120 6.
+A string identit fying the security name that this entry should belong to.
+The Security Name allowed string length is 1 to 32, and the allowed content is ASCII characters from 33 to 126 6.(This entry is influenced by the communities , users .)
+A string identifying the group name that this entry should belong to fying the group name that this entry should belong to.
+The Group Name allowed string length is 1 to 32, and the allowed content is ASCII characters from 33 to 126.
 (This entry is influences the Access.)